dxWiz/TryHackMe/steelmountain/README.md

     49163/tcp open  msrpc              Microsoft Windows RPC
     Service Info: OSs: Windows, Windows Server 2008 R2 - 2012; CPE: cpe:/o:microsoft:windows

-To find the name of the file server, just go to $IP:8080 and take note of the create url of the file server.
+To find the name of the file server, just go to $IP:8080 and look for an url that link to the creator's website.

 Run `searchsploit rejetto http file server 2.3 -w` to find the answer for the CVE number.